Seirdy/seirdy.one/content/posts/website-best-practices.md

 Excessive indentation can [make reading difficult](#indented-elements) for narrow viewports, but preserving some indentation is still useful.

 For now, I've decided to keep some indentation on list elements (`<ol>`, `<dl>`, `<ul>`) since I often fill them with links (see this article's [table of contents](#TableOfContents) for an example).
 This indentation provides important non-interactive negative space.

 Readers with hand tremors depend on this space to scroll without accidentally selecting an interactive element; <span itemprop="citation" itemscope itemtype="https://schema.org/BlogPosting"><span itemprop="publisher">Axess Lab</span> described the issue in {{<cited-work name="Hand Tremors and the giant button problem" url="https://axesslab.com/hand-tremors/" extraName="headline">}}</span>.
 Readers who double-tap to jump or zoom can't do so if there's no screen region that's "safe to tap".
+Having clearly distinguished links also helps users decide safe places to tap the screen; see the [section on link underlines](#in-defense-of-link-underlines) for more information.

 <figure>
 {{<picture name="touch_targets" alt="Phone screen has three touch-targets separated by sections labeled \"space\".">}}